cvxgrp/pymde/docs_src/source/index.rst

 even faster.
 PyMDE scales well with the embedding dimension, meaning that you can easily embed into dimensions such as 50, 100, or 250.

-Finally, PyMDE can draw graphs in orders of magnitude less time than libraries like NetworkX.
+PyMDE draws graphs orders of magnitude faster than NetworkX.

 .. toctree::
 	:hidden: